JJNod88/pp3_quiz_game/README.md

     * I changed to an f statement and captured the data from the global user_name which gets input at beginning
 * Trying to append two bits of information in two columns, at the moment, my score is being appending in the row below the name, i want them side by side
     * I was putting brackets round both variables, i removed the duplication and put them in the same array
+* I have imported Colorama to add some color and improve UX.
+When adding the color, it changes the entire next question to the same color i am changing the print too
+    * I needed to add init(autoreset=True)

 # Deployment